Common Name(s): Cumaru, Brazilian Teak

 Grain/Texture: Grain is interlocked, with a medium texture and a waxy feel.

-Endgrain: Diffuse-porous; solitary and radial multiples; large pores in no specific arrangement, few; heartwood mineral/gum deposits present; parenchyma lozenge, aliform, confluent, and sometimes marginal; narrow rays, spacing fairly close.
+Endgrain: Diffuse-porous; solitary and radial multiples; large pores in no specific arrangement, few; heartwood mineral/gum deposits present; parenchyma lozenge, aliform, confluent, and sometimes marginal; narrow rays, normal to close spacing.

 Rot Resistance: Cumaru has excellent durability and weathering properties.
 The wood is rated as very durable regarding decay resistance, with good resistance to termites and other dry-wood borers.